Stormzy said he believed '100%' that the UK is racist. After misquoting him, a broadcaster has now apologized - Local News 8

 “Despite this, it was felt the headline at the top of this story on our website and Twitter post did not reflect these comments fully and was therefore amended … We would like to apologise to Stormzy for any misunderstanding,” the outlet said.

-“The headline in this story initially said: “Stormzy says UK is ‘definitely 100% racist’ and worse since Boris Johnson became PM,” a spokesperson for the Evening Standard told CNN.
+“The headline in this story initially said: “Stormzy says UK is ‘definitely 100% racist’ and worse since Boris Johnson became PM,” the Standard wrote in a correction to the story.

-“After Stormzy said that his comments had been misinterpreted, we have amended the headline,” they added.
+“After Stormzy said that his comments had been misinterpreted, we have amended the headline,” it added.

 Italian reporter Guerrera posted a full transcript of the interview to Twitter on Saturday, which he said was the “original and only reliable source.”